 Common dangers during an Uber ride can come from the Uber driver, other drivers on the road, and even passengers themselves.
 Uber allows riders to report dangerous drivers, and the most common complaints include driver distraction, speeding, and taking the busiest route.

 Driver negligence can be deadly.
 Rideshare drivers have a responsibility to drive safely and defensively, especially with passengers in the car.
+This is the reasonable person standard.
 As an Uber passenger, you have to trust that your driver will follow the law and drive safely.
-Unfortunately, many drivers cause passengers to feel unsafe with reckless behavior like speeding, tailgating, and driver distraction.
+Unfortunately, many drivers cause passengers to feel unsafe with reckless behavior like speeding, tailgating, road rage, and driver distraction.

 Even if you are a safe driver, there’s no guarantee that other drivers are driving safely.
 As a driver, you can make all the right decisions and still be permanently injured in an accident caused by someone else.
 If you are an Uber driver and get into an accident that’s not your fault, it can drastically change your future.
 As an Uber driver, your car is your job.
 Without a vehicle, you lose a source of income.
 With help from the attorneys at Bailey, Johnson & Peck, you can recover compensation for all of your losses.